sobujhasan1000/toy-client/src/README.md

 -and footer section is a company logo name and social link here.

-- if you don't  loging you don't see private routes.private routes is add products,my toys, and singel products.
+-if you don't  loging you don't see private routes.private routes is add products,my toys, and singel products.